sjhorn/sjhorn.github.io/_posts/2015-04-25-the-8-mile-effect.markdown

 ## What can we do ?

-Lucky for us, this problem is not new and there have been pioneers trialing different approaches from as far back as [1957](http://en.wikipedia.org/wiki/Agile_software_development#History).
+Lucky for us, this problem is not new and there have been pioneers trialling different approaches from as far back as [1957](http://en.wikipedia.org/wiki/Agile_software_development#History).

 The success of these methods went mainstream when Toyota's dominance was attributed to their process - the [Toyota Production System](http://en.wikipedia.org/wiki/Toyota_Production_System).
 This continues to drive a popular movement around iterative development and lean methodology.

-Having an effective production system is not enough by itself to counter *8-mile effect* as we still need to choose the right features.
+Having an effective production system is not enough by itself to counter the *8-mile effect* as we still need to choose the right features.
 Luckily the work of Eli Goldratt and his [Theory of Constraints (TOC)](http://en.wikipedia.org/wiki/Theory_of_constraints) has found some following after the success of his business novel [The Goal](http://bit.ly/1yYUsdE).
-As quoted on the books cover this is "required reading for Amazon's management".
+As quoted on the book's cover this is "required reading for Amazon's management".

 So how do each of these tools help us on our journey to combat the *8-mile effect*.